wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/client_buffer.rst

 		<client_buffer>
 		</client_buffer>

-Configure the agent bucket parameters in order to avoid events flooding.
+This section shows how to configure the agent bucket parameters in order to avoid events flooding.

 Options
 -------